 There’s some cheese in the refrigerator.

-How Do Definite and Indefinite Articles Work in Spanish?
+Definite and Indefinite Articles in Spanish

-When deciding which form to use, you must first identify both the number and gender of your noun.
+When deciding which form to use, you must first identify the quantity and gender of your noun.

 Now, let’s look at indefinite articles.

 The Spanish indefinite articles are un, una, unos and unas.
-Just like the definite articles, each corresponds to a gender and to a number.
+Just like the definite articles, each corresponds to a gender and a number.

 Me gusta el arte.
 (I like art.)